pulibrary/princeton_ansible/README.md

 You can ignore the prompt for an SSH password, but will have to put in the Ansible Vault password.

+## SolrCloud Vagrantfile
+*Please be aware that the [Vagrantfile for the SolrCloud Role](Vagrant/solrcloudVagrantfile) is extremely resource intensive and may not provision properly on host machines lacking adequate hardware resources.*

 If you need to diff an ansible-vault file, run
 ```